marchaesen/vcxsrv/mesalib/docs/envvars.rst

       enable wave32 for vertex/tess/geometry shaders (GFX10+)
    ``localbos``
       enable local BOs
+   ``nosam``
+      disable optimizations that get enabled when all VRAM is CPU visible.
    ``pswave32``
       enable wave32 for pixel shaders (GFX10+)
+   ``sam``
+      enable optimizations to move more driver internal objects to VRAM.
    ``tccompatcmask``
       enable TC-compat cmask for MSAA images